-With the genoa furled to the second and deepest 'reefing' mark, the lead car should be moved forward until it is 5'-5''/1651mm aft of the outer shroud.
+With the genoa furled to the second 'reefing' mark, the lead car should be moved forward until it is 3'-0" / 914mm forward of the aft end of the track measurement point.

-Conditions that require this third reef will be quite windy and depending on your comfort level may be put in place anywhere from 16 knots on up.
-This position will keep the foot of the sail quite tight, flattening the shape for good breezy performance.
+Conditions that require this reef will be quite windy and depending on your comfort level may be put in place anywhere from 16 knots on up.
+This position will keep the foot of the sail quite tight, flattening the shape for good breezy air performance.